-After a while, he’ll start moving his spurs up and down rather than from side to side.
+After a while, he’ll start moving his spurs up and down, rather than from side to side.
 He may do this quite hard.
-It encourages the female to lift her tail.
-He will then wrap his tail around hers for a cloacal kiss, which is where the pair finally mate.
+It encourages the female to lift up her tail.
+He will then wrap his tail around hers for a cloacal kiss, which is where the pair finally get to mate.

 Use of Snake Spurs During Combat

-It’s mostly males that fight rather than females.
-Females don’t have as much need to fight, but males do.
-During the breeding season, many males will swarm towards a female that’s in heat.
+During the breeding season, many males will head towards a female that’s in heat.
 It’s then that they’ll fight, to ‘win’ the right to mate with her.

-According to Herpetologica, certain species of boa use their spurs during these fights.
+According to Herpetologica, species of boa use their spurs during these fights.
 The males will entwine their tails, as well as the lower halves of their bodies.
-They will keep their heads separated, probably to prevent any serious damage (because no mating rights are worth that).
+They will keep their heads separated, probably to prevent damage.

 They will then tug and pull at each other, trying to pin each other down.
-During this ‘fight,’ each male will use their spurs.
-They make their spurs stick out more than usual so that they can scratch or even puncture the enemy’s scales.
+During this ‘fight,’ each male will use its spurs.
+They make their spurs stick out more than usual so to scratch or puncture the enemy’s scales.

 Whichever male is pinned, loses.
 The winner may get the chance to mate, unless another challenger decides to fight him.

 This hasn’t been observed in every snake that has spurs.
 The research in Herpetologica only refers to the Madagascan boa.
-However, other species have likely figured out this use of spurs too.
+However, other species are very likely to use their spurs for the same purpose.

 Male vs. Female Snake Spurs